-- a. describes and illustrates how existing and proposed development can be incorporated into the site to achieve the full development potential of the site; - b. considers existing neighbouring uses and the potential need to buffer or stage uses; - c. identifies the public infrastructure and facilities required to serve the development, including water, sewer, stormwater management, streets, transit, utilities, parks, streetscaping and other community facilities and services, and their proposed phased construction. - 10.6.2 In order to ensure orderly development of the VMC, and to ensure the most efficient and economical use of existing and planned infrastructure, justification shall be required with a development application to demonstrate, as it relates specifically to the development proposal, to the satisfaction of the City that: - a.
+- 10.6.2 In order to ensure orderly development of the VMC, and to ensure the most efficient and economical use of existing and planned infrastructure, justification shall be required with a development application to demonstrate, as it relates specifically to the development proposal, to the satisfaction of the City that: - a.
 Capital costs associated with the infrastructure and community facilities required for the development shall not adversely affect the City's budget. - b.
-Transportation requirements, including transit and cycling facilities, both internal and external to the city block will be provided and / or available within an acceptable time frame. - Local and regional water and sanitary sewer trunk services will be provided to the city block. - Water and sanitary sewer allocation capacity shall be identified by York Region and allocated by the City. - e.
+Transportation requirements, including transit and cycling facilities, both internal and external to the city block will be provided and / or available within an acceptable time frame. - c.
+Local and regional water and sanitary sewer trunk services will be provided to the city block. - d.
+Water and sanitary sewer allocation capacity shall be identified by York Region and allocated by the City. - e.
 Adequate school capacity has been confirmed by the school boards including provision of school sites, as required, or such other alternative solution has been agreed upon with the school boards. - f.
 Park and community facilities shall be developed within a time frame acceptable to the City. - 10.6.3 As a condition of approval of development in the VMC, the City shall require the implementation of appropriate and reasonable measures and development agreements, which may include front ending agreements and/or cost sharing agreements, to ensure that the development in the VMC is coordinated and that the required commitments of funds, lands and services are secured and/or in place.
 These measures and agreements shall ensure that the reasonable costs of the municipal and community infrastructure, land and/or facilities are fairly and equitably shared without adverse impact on the City's financial capability.
-The measures and agreements permitted by this policy shall be only those which are permitted by law and are otherwise agreed to by the landowner(s) and the City The following phasing criteria shall be considered in the review of all development applications:
+The measures and agreements permitted by this policy shall be only those which are permitted by law and are otherwise agreed to by the landowner(s) and the City. - 10.6.4 For properties comprising one or more city blocks, and/or sites within the two areas identified in Schedule G where office uses are required, the development application shall include a Development Concept Report, as described in Policy 10.1.1.7 of Volume 1 of the Official Plan.
+A city block shall be defined as all of the lands situated within and bounded by the most proximate streets and/or public parks, shown on Schedule C. The